-Continuance of working conditions and practices not specifically authorized by ordinance or by resolution of the City Council is not guaranteed by this Memorandum of Understanding MOU.
+Continuance of working conditions and practices not specifically authorized by ordinance or by resolution of the City Council is not guaranteed by this MOU.

-This Memorandum of UnderstandingMOU shall supersede all existing Memoranda of Understanding between the City and the Union.
+This MOU shall supersede all existing Memoranda of Understanding between the City and the Union.

 Section 18.
 Scope of Agreement